GLP-1 GI Information

 NIDDK explains that evaluation usually starts with the symptom pattern, medical history, medication list, and physical exam.
 Doctors may then use tests that measure how quickly the stomach empties or other studies to rule out blockage or competing causes.

-For a review conversation, the most useful notes are the medication used, dose changes, when the symptoms began, whether vomiting was persistent, whether dehydration or weight loss occurred, whether imaging or gastric-emptying testing was done, and what treatment was recommended.
+If someone later needs to summarize what happened, the most useful notes are the medication used, dose changes, when the symptoms began, whether vomiting was persistent, whether dehydration or weight loss occurred, whether imaging or gastric-emptying testing was done, and what treatment was recommended.

 Practical steps while waiting for care